202: The Sidehackers

 David McCallum is a Scottish actor best known for playing Russian agent Illya Kuryakin on the 1960s television spy series The Man from U.N.C.L.E.
 He can also be seen in Show 324, Master Ninja II.

 Hey, I’m tripping.
 No, I’m really tripping. –Ouch. –[Imitating Jerry Lewis.]
-Then we get the ...
+There's a protractor in my pocket!
 Sorry about my hand ...
 Lady!
 Oh! –[Imitating Dean Martin.]
 Oh, c’mon, Jerry!
 Now cut that out, Jerry, and get off me.
+Get your knee out of my groin!

-Jerry Lewis (born Jerome Levitch) is a comedian who rose to fame thanks to his partnership with Rat Packer Dean Martin (1917-1995) in the 1940s and ‘50s and then in a lengthy string of zany solo films, including The Ladies Man (1961), in which Lewis famously belted, “Lady!”
+Jerry Lewis (born Jerome Levitch, 1926-2017) was a comedian who rose to fame thanks to his partnership with Rat Packer Dean Martin (1917-1995) in the 1940s and ‘50s and then in a lengthy string of zany solo films, including The Ladies Man (1961), in which Lewis famously belted, “Lady!”
 Martin was known for his lounge-like attitude and his laid-back style.

 Nintendo? –Money? –Fuel injection?